blazingcloud/pie/README.md

 # Pie

-A game development DSL, inspired by Yasuko Ohba's Ruby Kaigi talk and a late night coversaton with @knowtheory.
-Created by Sarah Allen with a little help from Chad Fowler.
+A game development DSL, inspired by Yasuko Ohba's Ruby Kaigi talk and a late night coversaton with @knowtheory, @wycats, @sarahmei and @ultrasaurus.

 This is very experimental and marginally useful.
 Spec works, but coverage is meager.